 Government regulations in many countries require toxicity testing on animals as a condition for the importation or sale of pesticides, industrial chemicals, drugs, medical devices, vaccines, genetically modified foods, and some consumer products.
-Depending on the product type, its likely toxicity, and the degree of anticipated human or environmental exposure, tests using hundreds or thousands of animals may be required by law.1 In these tests, animals—including birds, dogs, fish, guinea pigs, mice, rabbits, rats, and monkeys—are forced to swallow or inhale a test substance, or a chemical is applied to their skin or eyes.
-These tests and the non-animal methods that can replace them are described below.
-Animal-free methods and strategies are often less expensive, faster, and more predictive of human health outcomes.
+Depending on the product type, its likely toxicity, and the degree of anticipated human or environmental exposure, tests using hundreds or thousands of animals may be required by law.
+In these tests, animals—including birds, dogs, mice, rabbits, and rats—are forced to swallow or inhale a test substance or a chemical is applied to their skin or eyes.

 Recognition of the scientific limitations—as well as the cost, inefficacy, and ethical issues—of testing on animals has led to significant interest within the scientific community in implementing animal-free test methods.
-The 2007 landmark National Academy of Sciences report Toxicity Testing in the 21st Century presented a strategy for moving away from testing on animals toward human-relevant, non-animal testing approaches.
+The 2007 landmark report Toxicity Testing in the 21st Century by the National Research Council of the National Academies presented a strategy for moving away from testing on animals and toward human-relevant, non-animal testing approaches.
 Dr. Melvin Andersen, coauthor of the report and former director of the Division of Computational Biology at The Hamner Institutes for Health Sciences, stated, “The reason we use animal tests is because we have a comfort level with the process … not because it is the correct process, not because it gives us any real new information we need to make decisions.
-Animal tests are no longer the gold standard.”10 The former head of the European Centre for the Validation of Alternative Methods, Dr. Thomas Hartung, echoed Dr. Andersen’s statement when he said, “Some animal tests haven’t changed in 60 years.
+Animal tests are no longer the gold standard.”3 The former head of the European Centre for the Validation of Alternative Methods, Dr. Thomas Hartung, echoed Dr. Andersen’s statement when he said, “Some animal tests haven’t changed in 60 years.
 The tests are frozen in time.
 This is not science.
-Science is always moving ahead.”11
+Science is always moving ahead.”4